MY ESCAPES FROM AMERICA--

 Our window looked out over a back courtyard in the middle of the block, and all the buildings around the block backed onto the shared courtyard which was a large grassy area with odd bits of this and that around which people used to escape the noise of the streets.
 I looked down, and below us on the ground floor was the back of a store in the building right next to the mission building.
 It is common in NYC for the ground floor to be all stores, while the upper floors are residences.
 The very top floors in NYC are occupied by aging retired US Presidents and Senators.

-I considered the aging stripped awning on the back of the store below.
+I considered the weary stripped awning on the back of the store below.
 There were what looked like milk cartons on the top of the awning.
 Strange.
 I mentioned this to one of the missionary staff and learned that the lady just above the store packed here cat's poop into the milk cartons and dropped them on the awning.
 New York City promised to be its old self for me again- crazy, unpredictable, and wonderful.
 The only thing that prevents NYC from being mistaken for any other Third World city is that they cleverly pack up their cat and dog dirt so they can hide it from tourists.
 Thoughtful, is it not?

 There were several other couples there in the same situation as we were, and two single ladies wanting to be nurses in Ethiopia.
 We were given introduction courses in Ethiopian culture and in being missionaries, some of which was familiar to me.
 But, the part of the process that was insane was in the person of a man who was an alleged professional Christian counselor (read that shrink).
 He was obsessed with Group Dynamics counseling, and he had convinced the mission to use us candidates as guinea pigs as he tried to help us get ready to live with one another.
 He did this by doing everything possible to cause us to get into fights and scraps with one another.
 Two of us married men sensed that the plot was a crock, and we pretended to be raging at one another.
 We managed to unhinge the shrink himself and save our own sanity.
+Thanks for the help, Joel.

 I gather the shrink was planning to bring some sort of order out of the chaos he was creating, but he never pulled it off.
-He showed no evidence that he really knew Christ as Savior, and every evidence he knew Belial as his lord, for he loved to see people hate each other.
+He showed no evidence that he really knew Christ as Savior, and every evidence that he knew Belial as his lord, for he loved to see people hate each other.
 The mission realized that leading people into temptation was not like our Lord and Savior, and the shrink was never called back.

 Night time in NYC is NOT quiet and peaceful.
-We were up lake and looked out the window down at the street, and you would not believe how many people were busily walking to their destiny at 3 AM.
+We were up late and looked out the window down at the street, and you would not believe how many people were busily walking to their destiny at 3 AM.
 One night a burglar alarm went off across from the mission in an art store.
 We went to a window overlooking the street to try to see why the alarm would not shut off.
 There, standing on the street, gazing into the front window of the art store, were three bored NYC cops with their hands on their hips discussing what to do.
 After a while, they got into their cars and went away.
 The alarm stayed on all night and kept some people awake.
 In NYC neither the residents nor the cops are startled by anything, and much that would cause other Americans to cower in fear is considered status quo by New Yorkers.
 The owner of the store came to work in the morning, found nothing amiss, and turned off the alarm.
 It was just another night in New York City.

 We all went for walks in the evening which often ended in an Orange Julius nearby.
-We approached an intersection on one of these outings, and the two single girls were walking ahead a distance.
+We approached an intersection on one of these outings, and the two single girls were walking ahead a short distance.
 They stopped for a "don't walk" sign, and a cop car rolled up and stopped right in front of them.
 The cop in the passenger seat rolled down his window, and said, "Welcome to New York ladies."
 What?
 How did he know they were visitors?
 Well, later we realized that "don't walk" signs are only a relic from the past.
 In the modern NYC no one pays any attention to those signs.
 They walk when they can avoid being hit, which is most of the time.
 No promises.
 So, if you want to avoid looking like a tourist in NYC try to walk the way the locals do.

 Speaking of walking, I was looking along a wide boulevard in NYC one day, and I was amazed that pedestrians were walking in all directions with virtually no regard to traffic lights.
 They were even walking diagonally-- it was a small convention in the middle of the intersection.
 Over half of them were clearly walking against the light.